oslabs-beta/mlflow-js/README.md

 **Model Manager**

-- createRegisteredModelWithVersion - Creates a new registered model and the frist version of that model
+- createRegisteredModelWithVersion - Creates a new registered model and the first version of that model
 - updateRegisteredModelDescriptionAndTag - Updates a registered model's description and tags
-- updateAllLatestModelVersion - Updates the latest version of the specified registered model's description, adds a new alias, and tag key/value foro tthat latest version
+- updateAllLatestModelVersion - Updates the latest version of the specified registered model's description, adds a new alias, and tag key/value for the latest version

 <br>